4 Free & Quick Do-It-Yourself iPad Stands

 If you’re visiting somewhere with a kid (or kid at heart) who plays with Legos, you can build a quick iPad stand out of Lego blocks.
 There’s no video instructions but you’ll find a fully configured stand on Flickr that’s fairly easy to follow to base your own from.
 This is obviously the most time consuming of the three options, but it gives you a great excuse to play with Legos so that’s a plus, right?

-You could also try out the mini-plunger stand we jokingly posted on April Fools, some of the commenters claim it actually works well.
+Or… well, you could also try out the mini-plunger stand we jokingly posted on April Fools, some of the commenters claim it actually works well.
+And at the very least it’ll get a laugh or many.